The Facts And Features Of Earning Dividends From Index Funds

 Second, there are non-qualified dividends.
 They are subject to higher ordinary income tax rates.
 Because of this, sometimes these dividends are called ordinary dividends.

 You can avoid or defer taxes on dividends by holding your investments in an Individual Retirement Account (IRA).
-M1 Finance is an excellent place to open and hold an IRA account if you are interested in saving for retirement.
+There are many excellent places to open and hold an IRA account if you want to save for retirement.

 So, now that you know that index funds pay dividends.
 And the details about when and how dividends are received.

 Let’s take a look at 3 index funds that pay dividends.
 Each is an ETF…

 First, there are a lot of excellent index funds that pay dividends.

 Second, by allocating your investment assets to the following 3 ETFs, you will have a nice, diversified dividend portfolio.

 Third, I have provided a link for each fund’s more detailed review.
 For anyone that wants to learn more.

 VYM mainly holds U.S.-based dividend stocks of companies that pay higher dividend yields.